 Pour the cans of cream of mushroom soup into the pot along with the drained green beans, about half of the cheddar cheese, milk, and all but 2 tablespoons of the crumbled bacon.
 Taste and add about 1/2 teaspoon of kosher salt and 1/4 teaspoon of freshly ground black pepper, or to taste.

 Transfer the green bean mixture to a lightly greased 2 1/2- to 3-quart casserole.

-Top the casserole evenly with the remaining cheese, crumbled bacon, and fried onion rings.
+Top the casserole evenly with the remaining cheese, crumbled bacon, and fried onions.

 Bake the green bean casserole for about 25 to 30 minutes, until the fried onions are golden brown and the filling is bubbling.

-- To make the casserole with fresh green beans, trim them and cut them into 2-inch lengths.
+- To make the casserole with fresh green beans, trim 1 1/2 pounds of green beans and cut them into 2-inch lengths.
 Bring a large pot of water to a boil over high heat, add the green beans, and cook them for about 5 to 7 minutes, or until tender.

 - To make the casserole with frozen green beans, cook them following the package directions.

 - To make the bacon cheddar green bean casserole with mushrooms, cook 8 ounces of sliced mushrooms in the bacon drippings for about 6 minutes, or until their liquid has evaporated, then add the onions and proceed with the recipe.